-The Welsh Government continues to invest in a number of activities to further understand the key sources of emissions and enable industry and regulators to implement measures to ensure compliance with the target value in future years.
-Further detailed assessments have been undertaken to help improve the confidence in the source apportionment and further confirmation/identification of the predominant sources, and to confirm the spatial extent of the exceedance.
+The Welsh Government has undertaken detailed assessments to help improve the confidence in the source apportionment and further confirmation/identification of the predominant sources, and to confirm the spatial extent of the exceedance.

-Exceedances in both the South Wales (UK0041) and Swansea (UK0027) zones in 2019 can generally be attributed to emissions from the Wall Colmonoy site.
+Exceedances in both the South Wales (UK0041) and Swansea (UK0027) zones in 2020 can generally be attributed to emissions from the Wall Colmonoy site.

 Significant work was undertaken by the regulator and site operator to understand and rectify the increase in emissions during 2018.
 Ambient monitoring data and internal nickel monitoring results were used to try to identify possible areas for improvement.
-An action tracker was used to identify, prioritise and track possible improvements, with further effort being put into maintenance activities.

-A comprehensive programme of maintenance and improvement activities were carried out and it is believed that these interventions have had a significant impact on nickel concentrations in the area.
+An action tracker was used to identify, prioritise, and track possible improvements and a comprehensive programme of maintenance and improvement activities was carried out.
+It is believed that these interventions have had a significant impact on nickel concentrations in the area.
+The Welsh Government continues to work with regulators and operators in pursuit of compliance with the TV.